 A Post-Test will be required at the end of the course.

 Approved for 6 contact hours by NYSED’s State Board for PT.

 Application has been made to NJBPTE for CE credit approval.

 TSI is an AOTA Approved Provider of continuing education.
 AOTA does not endorse specific course content, products, or clinical procedures.
 Approved by AOTA for .6 CEUs.
-6 contact hours, Intermediate Level, Domain of OT: Client Factors.
+6 contact hours, Intermediate level, Domain of OT: Performance Skills.

 This course is offered for .6 ASHA CEUs (Intermediate level, Professional area).

 *Early registration must be received 14 days prior to seminar

 VALID UNTIL Mar.
 14, 2022

 3 or more registrants – Early – $212.94 | Regular – $236.60 (use code group3)